PentoHQ/tech-challenge-frontend/Notes.md

 - Timer : to show the actions sessions time
 - ItemLabel: created generic component to show the session name and duration as a label for all sessions
 - SectionHeader: to add header title for both sections(active session and sessions list)
+- EditButton : to use under actions section on list page
+- DeleteButton : to use under actions section on list page
+- EditableInput : to enable inline edit feature for values with cancel and save button inside

 `Modified components`

 - ListItem : added itemlabel and editable input component
 - FormRow : updated styling

 Planning to add following extra features: